pyvista/pyvista/doc/user-guide/what-is-a-mesh.rst

-Cells aren't limited to voxels, they could be a triangle between three nodes, a line between two nodes, or even a single node could be its own cell (but that's a special case).
+Cells aren't limited to voxels, they could be a triangle between three points, a line between two points, or even a single point could be its own cell (but that's a special case).

 What are attributes?
 --------------------

-Attributes are data values that live on either the nodes or cells of a mesh.
-In PyVista, we work with both point data and cell data and allow easy access to data dictionaries to hold arrays for attributes that live either on all nodes or on all cells of a mesh.
-These attributes can be accessed by dictionaries attached to any PyVista mesh called ``.point_arrays`` or ``.cell_arrays``.
+Attributes are data values that live on either the points or cells of a mesh.
+In PyVista, we work with both point data and cell data and allow easy access to data dictionaries to hold arrays for attributes that live either on all points or on all cells of a mesh.
+These attributes can be accessed by dictionaries attached to any PyVista mesh called :attr:`point_arrays <pyvista.core.dataset.DataSet.point_arrays>` or
+      :attr:`cell_arrays <pyvista.core.dataset.DataSet.cell_arrays>`.

-Point data refers to arrays of values (scalars, vectors, etc.) that live on each node of the mesh.
+Point data refers to arrays of values (scalars, vectors, etc.) that live on each point of the mesh.
 The order of this array is crucial!
-Each element in an attribute array must correspond to a node or cell in the mesh.
+Each element in an attribute array must correspond to a point or cell in the mesh.
 Let's create some point data for the beam mesh.
-When plotting the values between nodes are interpolated across the cells.
+When plotting the values between points are interpolated across the cells.

 .. pyvista-plot::
     :context: